verilog-meetup/verilog-hackathon-education-kit-manual/appendix_b.md

 An electronic company designs a chip through the collaboration of several
 teams:

-1. The technical marketing team, which defines what the customers expect from a design.
+1. The technical marketing team defines what the customers expect from a design.
 By customer we mean system design companies that use chips as components in their products: telephones, medical devices, embedded computers inside spaceships.

-2. Architecture team that puts a document, the architecture spec, which defines a high-level structure how different blocks divide the functionality.
+2. Architecture team puts a document, the architecture spec, which defines a high-level structure how different blocks divide the functionality.
 The example of functionality is replacing a header in a network packet or rotating in 3D space a triangle in GPU.

-3. RTL (Register Transfer Level) design team, where each block's microarchitect converts the architecture spec into a more detailed microarchitecture spec for his block, defining how to implement the required function using clocks, logical formulas and structures that consist of D-flip-flops, the storage elements.
-The RTL design engineer writes code in SystemVerilog based on this specification.
+3. RTL (Register Transfer Level) design team converts the architecture spec into a set of more detailed microarchitecture specs for each block, defining how to implement the required functionality using clocks, logical formulas and structures that consist of D-flip-flops, the storage elements.
+An RTL design engineer writes code in SystemVerilog based on this specification.

-4. The modeling team writes the programs in C++ and Python that imitate the action of RTL blocks.
+4. The modeling team writes programs in C++ and Python that imitate the action of RTL blocks.
 Such program, called a model, usually follows the architecture spec, but not the microarchitecture spec.
 Instead of modeling clocks, the models works with so-called transactions, groups of data